 How fucking close are those fans?
 Close enough that he could hear every Spanish jeer they shouted.
 Close enough to feel tens of thousands of feet pounding on the stadium floor.
 Close enough to be the intended target of flying plastic water bottles, fruit, flares and deadlier flying objects like batteries and glass bottles being hurled down upon the field.
 The debris was hitting the turf around the corner flag.
 He heard horns and whistles and barks and growls as he approached the end of the field.
 The anathemas and threats and banging of feet and hands intermixed into one deafening roar.
 He saw three FIFA officials waiting for him with hefty umbrellas opened.
 He smiled and ducked under the semi-safe canopy.
 Beautiful game, my ass, he thought.
 Dangerous game is more like it.

-This was Lorenzo Cordinni's favorite route.
-He ducked down a narrow alley and emerged onto a quieter street, dropping the ball to his feet again and jogging and kicking it against the stone walls while jogging in quick sets of give-and-goes.
-He dribbled past several trattorias, gelaterias and ristorantes off the main thoroughfare until he found himself on Via dei Neri.
-So he crossed the Arno, south of Ponte Vecchio at Ponte alle Grazie, and sprinted past Piazalle Michelangelo to the spectacular stairs that led to the holy and peaceful church of Santa Miniato, where his family would go every Sunday until soccer consumed their entire weekends.
-He picked up the soccer ball and capped the run with strenuous leg work up the stairway.
-Then came the payoff: In front of Santa Miniato, he took in the spectacular cliffside view of the Duomo and all of Florence.
+This was his favorite route.
+He ducked down a narrow alley and emerged onto a quieter street, dropping the ball to his feet again and jogging and kicking it against the stone walls in quick sets of give-and-goes.
+He dribbled past several trattorias, gelaterias and ristorantes until he found himself on the busy Via dei Neri.
+He crossed the Arno River, south of Ponte Vecchio at Ponte alle Grazie, and sprinted around Piazalle Michelangelo to the bottom of the spectacular stairs that led to the holy and peaceful church of Santa Miniato, where his family would go every Sunday until soccer consumed their entire weekends.
+He capped the run with a leg-burning sprint up the stairway.
+And finally came the payoff: In front of Santa Miniato, he took in the sensational cliffside view of the Duomo and all of Florence below.